Forestry Civil Engineer x2

 As an organisation we support flexible working.
 This role allows hybrid working (a mix of home and office working) and a working pattern suitable for you can be discussed on appointment if you are successful.

-You will be contracted to the nearest NRW office to your home, of which you will be required to attend for regular meetings, training and for one-to-one meetings with your manager.
+You will be contracted to the nearest NRW office to your home.
+You will be required to attend meetings, training and one-to-one meetings with your manager at any of the offices stated above.
 These will be planned in advance.

 The natural resources of Wales provide us with clean air, clean water, food and shelter.
 They give us all a better quality of life, opportunities to enjoy the outdoors against the backdrop of Wales’ natural beauty and are part of Welsh culture, heritage and language.